 At the age of 6, Washington and his family moved to a farm along the Rappahannock River in Fredericksburg.
 At Ferry Farm, visitors can explore Washington's reconstructed boyhood home and grounds.

 Ferry Farm hosts a fun celebration on Presidents Day (details below) but is closed for the rest of January and February.

 Plan your visit: 8 Great Things to Do on a Fredericksburg Virginia Day Trip.

 Great Falls Park, Great Falls, Virginia

-Washington surveyed the banks of the Potomac River as a young man, but his larger contribution to Great Falls came after the Revolutionary War.
-It was the site of George Washington’s ambitious project to build a navigable canal from Ohio to the Chesapeake, in hopes of better uniting a fledgling country through trade.
-You can visit the remains of a complex canal system built to safely bypass the falls, and learn more about Washington’s impact at Great Falls Park, which offers free admission on President’s Day.
+Washington surveyed the banks of the Potomac River as a young man.
+But his larger contribution to Great Falls came after the Revolutionary War.
+This was the site of George Washington’s ambitious project to build a canal from Ohio to the Chesapeake.
+He believed that trade between the states would help to unite the new country.

 Visit Presidential Homes In and Near Charlottesville Virginia

 Of course, Washington was not the only US President born locally.
 In fact, eight presidents were born in Virginia, the most of any state.
 You can tour three fascinating presidential homes in and near Charlottesville VA.